Free Shipping

 Origins

-Normal fermentation product of yeast - excessive levels are caused by non-optimal concentrations of amino acids in juice.
-Can be introduced through use of insufficiently-purified carbon dioxide and by microbiological spoilage.
+Hydrogen sulphide is a normal fermentation product of yeast - excessive levels of H2 S are caused by non-optimal concentrations of amino acids in juice.
+Hydrogen sulphide can be also be introduced through use of insufficiently-purified carbon dioxide for carbonation and by microbiological spoilage of cider.

 Importance